Skip to content

 Equal Opportunity and Affirmative Action Policies

-The University of Washington reaffirms its policy of equal opportunity regardless of race, color, creed, religion, national origin, sex, sexual orientation, age, marital status, disability, or status as a protected veteran.
+The University of Washington reaffirms its policy of equal opportunity regardless of race, color, creed, religion, national origin, sex, gender identity, sexual orientation, age, marital status, disability, or status as a protected veteran.
 This policy applies to all programs and facilities, including, but not limited to, admissions, educational programs, employment, and patient and hospital services.
 Any discriminatory action can be a cause for disciplinary action.
+Discrimination is prohibited by:

 Student Conduct Code